 Many people seeking care for themselves or family members can easily become overwhelmed with the financing options available including those from the State.
-On this page we aim to lay out and answer your questions as simply and as straightforwardly as possible.
-Contact the live in care hub directly https://www.liveincarehub.co.uk/about-us/ if you have any questions that aren’t covered here, or if you want to discuss any aspect of live in care and it’s funding in more detail.
+On this page we aim to lay out and answer your questions as simply as possible about paying for care at home.
+Contact us here at the Live-in Care Hub by email at firstname.lastname@example.org or by phone on 07955-421008 if you have any questions that aren’t covered here, or if you want to discuss any aspect of live in care and paying for care at home in more detail.

-In common with many, if you like the idea of staying in your home with live-in care 24/7, you probably have one key question: How will I fund live-in care?
+If you like the idea of staying in your home with live-in care 24/7, you probably have one key question: How will I pay for my care at home?

 With a cost comparable to many residential care homes, live-in care could be more affordable than you think...